milochen0418/py-openai-tts/README.md

-# py-openai-tts-cli
+# py-openai-tts
-Convert Text to MP3 by using CLI.
+Convert Text to MP3 by python program

+- CLI application
+  - text-to-speech-cli
+    - Using CLI.
 This cli will run the python program so that it will use TTS of the openAI API.